WeblateOrg/weblate/docs/admin/projects.rst

-   In case you are translating bilingual files from English, but want to be able to do fixes in the English translation as well, you might want to choose :guilabel:`English (Developer)` as a source language.
-To avoid conflict between name of the source language and existing translation.
+   In case you are translating bilingual files from English, but want to be able to do fixes in the English translation as well, you might want to choose :guilabel:`English (Developer)` as a source language to avoid conflict between name of the source language and existing translation.

    For monolingual translations, you can use intermediate translation in this